Marginal cost

 Compliance gates every order against your mandate, restricted lists, and limits.
 Anything that fails never leaves the system.

 The execution agent routes the order to the broker, watches the fill, and logs it end to end.
-No phone calls.
-No traders in the chain.
+No desk to staff.
+You supervise and the agents execute.

 03Comparison